faizzal/Image-Classification-Deep-learning/README.md

  by speech recognition models will become more and more common.
 So, in this project, you'll be implementing an image classification application.
 This app will train a deep learning model on a data set of images, then use the trained model to classify images.
 First, you'll develop your code in a Jupyter notebook to make sure your training implementation works.
 Then, you'll convert the code to a Python application that runs from the command line.
-Good luck.